McCracken County Jailer addresses increase in COVID-19 cases among inmates

 The jailer said they tested for antibodies before he reported the cases last week.

-Local 6 got more than a dozen calls and emails from family members in the past week, saying the jail was hiding information about the development of COVID-19 cases.
+Local 6 got more than a dozen calls and emails from family members in the past week with claims the jail was withholding information about the development of COVID-19 cases.

 "Typically in a non-COVID environment, they do have to pay a $10 sick call fee, or a $20 doctor's fee depending on if they've seen a doctor or a nurse, they should not be charged for this [COVID-19] test, if they see a doctor for other reasons, yes a $20 charge would be appropriate."

-They also mentioned lies about the number of cases, withheld tests from inmates, and threatened to take away privileges from inmates for talking with their families.
+They also made claims of withholding the number of cases, withholding tests from inmates, and threatened to take away privileges from inmates for talking with their families.
+Knight denies all of those accusations.

 " We understand they're still human beings, we are concerned about their health, we have 24-hour doctors available and we stay in constant contact with them and the health department," said Knight.